Operators in Java

-- Pre-Increment: Value is incremented first and then result is computed.
+- Pre-Increment: Value is incremented first, and then the result is computed.

-- — : Decrement operator, used for decrementing the value by 1.
-There are two varieties of decrement operator.
+- – – : Decrement operator, used for decrementing the value by 1.
+There are two varieties of decrement operators.

-- Pre-Decrement : Value is decremented first and then result is computed.
+- Pre-Decrement: Value is decremented first, and then the result is computed.

 - ! : Logical not operator, used for inverting a boolean value.

-- Assignment Operator : ‘=’ Assignment operator is used to assign a value to any variable.
-It has a right to left associativity, i.e value given on right hand side of operator is assigned to the variable on the left and therefore right hand side value must be declared before using it or should be a constant.
+3. Assignment Operator: ‘=’ Assignment operator is used to assigning a value to any variable.
+It has a right to left associativity, i.e. value given on the right-hand side of the operator is assigned to the variable on the left, and therefore right-hand side value must be declared before using it or should be a constant.

 variable = value;

-- In many cases assignment operator can be combined with other operators to build a shorter version of statement called Compound Statement.
+In many cases, the assignment operator can be combined with other operators to build a shorter version of the statement called a Compound Statement.
 For example, instead of a = a+5, we can write a += 5.

-- -=, for subtracting left operand with right operand and then assigning it to variable on the left.
+- -=, for subtracting right operand from left operand and then assigning it to the variable on the left.

-- /=, for dividing left operand with right operand and then assigning it to variable on the left.
+- /=, for dividing left operand by right operand and then assigning it to the variable on the left.

-- %=, for assigning modulo of left operand with right operand and then assigning it to variable on the left.
+- %=, for assigning modulo of left operand by right operand and then assigning it to the variable on the left.

-- Relational Operators : These operators are used to check for relations like equality, greater than, less than.
-They return boolean result after the comparison and are extensively used in looping statements as well as conditional if else statements.
-General format is,
+4. Relational Operators: These operators are used to check for relations like equality, greater than, and less than.
+They return boolean results after the comparison and are extensively used in looping statements as well as conditional if-else statements.
+The general format is,

 variable relation_operator value